Periodontics & Implantology In Winter Park & Winter Springs, FL

 For your convenience, payments may be made with cash, personal check, and bank draft, American Express, Discover, Visa, or MasterCard.
 If you have any problems or questions, please call our office and we can be reached by phone at 407-647-2295.

 Our insurance coordinators deal with many different insurance companies.
 Some companies offer many different dental plans and can change benefits, co-pays, and deductibles many times throughout the year.
 We do our best to provide you with accurate coverage estimates based on information available to us.
 At times, it is almost impossible to accurately estimate a patient’s insurance co-payment.
 Many insurance companies will not give out fees until after the treatment is completed.
 Dealing with these companies can be difficult and time consuming.
-As a courtesy, we ask that you keep us informed of any change to your insurance.
-It is important that all information about you and your insurance is current.
+As a courtesy, we ask that you keep us informed of any change to your insurance as it is important that all information about you and your insurance is current.

 Although we will gladly file a claim on your behalf, you may wish to submit the claim yourself.
 In general, insurers process claims filed directly by patients are faster than those filed by the service providers (dental offices).